PSP92/css-grid/README.md

 ### Should I Use Grid?

-According to the [State Of CSS 2020 Survey](https://wptavern.com/state-of-css-2020-survey-results-tailwind-css-wins-most-adopted-technology-utility-first-css-on-the-rise) results yes you should and it even won the **Most Adopted Feature** award.
+According to the [State Of CSS 2020 Survey](https://wptavern.com/state-of-css-2020-survey-results-tailwind-css-wins-most-adopted-technology-utility-first-css-on-the-rise) the answer is yes.
+It even won the **Most Adopted Feature** award.

 > <img src="https://i.imgur.com/DiUP53J.png" >